Marc Bolan: Early life

 Bolan was a pupil at Northwold Primary School, Upper Clapton.
-He appeared as an extra in an episode of the television show Orlando, dressed as a mod.
 At the age of nine, he was given his first guitar and began a skiffle band.
 While at school, he played guitar in "Susie and the Hula Hoops", a trio whose vocalist was a 12-year-old Helen Shapiro.
 During lunch breaks at school, he would play his guitar in the playground to a small audience of friends.
-At 15, he was expelled from school for bad behaviour.
+At 15, he was expelled from school; according to one of his friends: "He'd done something wrong and he went to see the headmaster, or the deputy headmaster, Mr. Pearson.
+He said he was going to give him the cane and Mark said no. He told him to hold out his hand and Mark nutted him."

+He appeared as an extra in an episode of the television show Orlando, dressed as a mod.
 Bolan briefly joined a modelling agency and became a "John Temple Boy", appearing in a clothing catalogue for the menswear store.
 He was a model for the suits in their catalogues as well as for cardboard cut-outs to be displayed in shop windows.
-Town magazine featured him as an early example of the mod movement in a photo spread.
-When asked about his sexuality during an interview in 1975, Bolan said that he was bisexual.
+In 1962, Town magazine featured him under the name Mark Feld as an early example of the mod movement in a photo spread orchestrated by Evening Standard columnist Angus McGill.

 Music career

 1964–1967: Early career

-In 1964, Bolan met his first manager, Geoffrey Delaroy-Hall, and recorded a slick commercial track backed by session musicians called "All at Once" (a song very much in the style of his youthful hero, Cliff Richard, the "English Elvis"), which was later released posthumously by Danielz and Caron Willans in 2008 as a very limited edition seven-inch vinyl after the original tape recording was passed onto them by Delaroy-Hall.
+In 1964, Bolan met his first manager, Geoffrey Delaroy-Hall, and recorded a slick commercial track backed by session musicians called "All at Once" (a song very much in the style of his youthful hero, Cliff Richard, the "English Elvis"), which was later released posthumously by Danielz and Caron Willans in 2008 as a very limited edition seven-inch vinyl after the original tape recording was passed on to them by Delaroy-Hall.
 This track is one of Bolan's first professional recordings.